What Does 21.5 Mean In Tennis Betting?

-The given 21.5 amount is the over/under for the specific match that this is talking about.
-If you were to bet on the over 21.5 for this match, then you would be saying that you think the amount of games in this match will be 22 or more.
-However, if you were to place a bet on the under 21.5 you would be saying that you think that the number of games in this match would be 21 or less.
+The given 21.5 amount is the over/under for a specific match.
+If you were to bet on the over 21.5 for this match, then you would be saying that you think the number of games in this match will be 22 or more.
+However, if you were to place a bet on the under 21.5, you would be saying that you think that the number of games in this match would be 21 or less.

 An example of a match game total going over 21.5 would be a score of 6-4, 3-6, 6-1.
 In this case, there are 26 total games played, so the over 21.5 games would be hit.
 Since the game total after the first two sets is 19 and a third set is being played, the over would automatically win before the third set even begins.
 This is because the minimum number of games played in a set is six, and six games would be enough to hit the over.